-- Making services available to the public, regardless of the ability to pay.
+- Making services available to the public, regardless of their ability to pay.

-All National Foundation for Credit Counseling (NFCC) agencies must be re-accredited by the COA every four years.
-In addition, all member agencies must comply with NFCC’s Member Quality Standards guidelines, which guarantee their ability to provide quality education and assistance to consumers.
+All NFCC agencies must be re-accredited by the COA every four years.
+In addition, all member agencies must comply with the NFCC’s Member Quality Standards guidelines, which guarantee their ability to provide quality education and assistance to consumers.

-There are distinct differences when you choose a nonprofit debt consolidation company instead of those whose solution is debt settlement.
+There are distinct differences between nonprofit debt consolidation companies and those whose solution is debt settlement.

-Nonprofits have a series of guidelines and rules that must be followed in order to maintain 501 (c)(3) nonprofit status:
+Nonprofits have guidelines and rules that must be followed in order to maintain 501 (c)(3) nonprofit status:

-- Its activities should not serve the private interests or benefit people such as board members, officers, directors or employees.
+- Its activities should not serve their private interests or benefit people such as board members, officers, directors or employees.

 - Its lobbying — advocating the adoption or rejection of political legislation — must be tempered.
-And the organization can’t participate in political campaigns on behalf of candidates running for office.
+Nonprofits can’t participate in political campaigns.

 - It can’t earn excess unrelated business income (UBI), which comes from trade or business that is not substantially related to the organization’s exempt purpose.